erichall/webgl-30/README.md

 For example, you want to put data in an attribute?
 The data required for that should be readily available in the initial state, or a mutated state for you to be able to do that.

-Is it possible then to create a initial state with all the data required to do actually render something?
+Is it possible then to create an initial state with all the data required to do actually render something?

 By rendering something, it should be possible to call a function that is operating on the state multiple times with the given data in the state.

 ##### Moving forward?
+Conway WebGL here we come.

 ##### Conclusion
+It's a mess.

+---

+### 27/30

+##### What the heck did we do yesterday?
+Testing out some new strategies while reading chapters in the excellent WebGL book mentioned above.

+##### What did we do today?
+Implementing buffers in this new way.
+Yet, we fall back into hold habit it seems.
+It's easy to create a mess of this API while trying to "wrap it" in some cleaver way, especially if you are a complete rookie on both game programming and the API itself.

+##### Moving forward?
+Let's do some proper textures.

+##### Conclusion
+Bad API wrapping is like bad christmas paper; You see what it actually is therefore it's a waste of resources.